 (Latin: a suffix; make, do, build, cause, produce)

-2. To make greasy or to saturate with oil.
+2. To improve or to ameliorate.